CiscoDevNet/DNASpaces-FirehoseAPI-RightNowVisitors/README.md

 #### Clone the Repository and follow below instructions to run the application.

 ## 1) API Server
-The server application(APIConsumer), invokes the Cisco DNA Spaces Firehose API and consumes the events.
+The server application(APIConsumer), invokes the Cisco Spaces Firehose API and consumes the events.
 The events data is extracted and written into CSV file which is uploaded to AWS S3.
 Then the events data in the CSV files are read from AWS S3 and inserted into corressponding AWS Redshift tables for each event.

 ### Steps to Run the server application